scala-js/scala-js-website/doc/js-interoperability.md

 Calls to the `apply` method of an object `x` map to calling `x`, i.e., `x(...)` instead of `x.apply(...)`.

-Methods cannot have default parameters.
-You must use overloads instead.
+Methods can have parameters with default values, to mark them as optional.
+However, the actual value is irrelevant and never used.
+Instead, the parameter is omitted entirely (or set to `undefined`).
+The value is only indicative, as implicit documentation.

+Methods can be overloaded.
+This is useful to type accurately some APIs that behave differently depending of the number of types of arguments.

 JS traits and their methods can have type parameters, abstract type members and type aliases, without restriction compared to Scala's type system.

-However, inner traits, classes and objects don't make sense, although currently they will not cause a compiler error.
+However, inner traits, classes and objects don't make sense and are forbidden.
+It is however allowed to declare a JS trait in a top-level object.

 Methods can have varargs, denoted by `*` like in regular Scala.
 They map to JavaScript varargs, i.e., the method is called with more arguments.